Descript: A Billion-dollar Detour?

 With copy that wins hearts, ”We recommend this brief tutorial” → Descript wants to give you a tour but is also mindful of your time.

-Three non-intrusive steps and you’re in. 🏆
+Two non-intrusive steps and you’re in. 🏆

 Build features PMs think customers want 💪🏻